 Nonresident Tuition is not charged for Continuing Education or Open University courses.
 Fees for Cal State East Bay Continuing Education courses vary, depending on the type of course selected.
 Visit the Continuing Education website at http://www.ce.csueastbay.edu for the latest information on fees for specific courses, as well as detailed descriptions of programs and courses.

-Planning, Enrollment Management, and Student Affairs (Executive Director of Financial Aid, Rhonda C. Johnson) coordinates financial assistance for students at Cal State East Bay.
-The following information is available from Enrollment Management in the first floor lobby of the Student Services and Administration building.
+The Office of Financial Aid, under the direction of Executive Director Rhonda C. Johnson, coordinates financial assistance for students at Cal State East Bay.
+The following information is available from the Enrollment Information Center in the first floor lobby of the Student Services and Administration building.
 Students may also call Financial Aid at (510) 885-2784.